Pchdeptraivl/homework/README.md

 3. The biggest problem is they don't actually kwow what they need to do.
 (47)
 4. No,he doesn't.
 Reference: From here on in, it’s imperative for you to use those emotions to your advantage.
 (49)
 6. Ignorance present itself when people fear and greed against themselve.
-(49)
+(49) RDPD - questions 36-40
+1. It just train employees to become sophisticated bean-counters.
+2. The point of view.
+3. The belives about the money is real.
+4. Because she loved study.
+5. Because it's too difficult to find someone as trustworthy and dedicated as Mike’s sister.